deanputney/slime-girls-visualization/README.md

 ### Demos and more info

-- [Play a demo of the application here](https://dl.dropbox.com/u/994121/canvastest/slime-girls/index.html) **Instructions on how to use this are below.
-The app is complex, you should read these first.** Or just press keys on your keyboard a bunch and watch crazy things happen.
+- [Play a demo of the application here](https://dl.dropbox.com/u/994121/canvastest/slime-girls/index.html) **[Read the instructions on how to use this](#usage).
+The app is complex and all functionality is hidden for performance.
+You should read the instructions first.** Or just [jam on your keyboard a bunch](#hotkeys) and watch crazy things happen.
 That's fun too.
 - [DNA Lounge's recording of the performance](http://www.justin.tv/dnalounge/b/330096677) Performance begins at 1:15:00.
 Parts of the visuals are best viewed around 1:18:00, 1:22:30, 1:30:00, 1:40:00, 1:43:00 and 1:44:00 (the finale).
 DNA Lounge's stream is pretty low-resolution.
 - [slimegirls.bandcamp.com](http://slimegirls.bandcamp.com) Includes most of the songs played in the performance.
 Support these guys, they rock. **Open this and play the album with the demo to play along with the band.**